fhmwg/current-tags/stage1-draft1.md

         - which shall contain 1 `rdf:Alt`
         - which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
         - each of which shall contain a free-text content in the given human language, which *shall* be a description of the depicted location.
+    - 1 `Iptc4xmpExt:LocationId` with a valid IRI as its content

 XMP defines a "number" to be either